 In fact, Williams began in the 1970s to offer colleagues a certificate of amnesty and pardon to all white people for Western Civilizations sins against blacksand thus obliged them not to act like damn fools in their relationships with Americans of African ancestry.

-John C. Goodman is a Senior Fellow at the Independent Institute and author of the widely acclaimed, new book, A Better Choice: Healthcare Solutions for America, and the award-winning book, Priceless: Curing the Healthcare Crisis, both from the Independent Institute.
+John C. Goodman is a Senior Fellow at the Independent Institute, President of the Goodman Institute for Public Policy Research, and author of the widely acclaimed, new Independent book, A Better Choice: Healthcare Solutions for America, and the award-winning Independent book, Priceless: Curing the Healthcare Crisis, both from the Independent Institute.
 The Wall Street Journal and the National Journal, among other media, have called him the Father of Health Savings Accounts.

 PRICELESS: Curing the Healthcare Crisis